jram17/solidity-docs/module10.md

     }
 }

 ```

 > 💡 **Use ERC-20** for fungible assets, **ERC-721** for one-of-a-kind items, and **ERC-1155** when dealing with large collections or hybrid assets.

+## 🧭 What’s Next?

+You've minted coins, captured legendaries, and packed your deck.
+But to become a true Solidity Champion, you’ll need to defend your contracts like a Master Trainer guards their team.

+Next up:

+Module 11 – Bonus Module: Advanced Solidity Concepts

+Face off against gym-leader-level challenges like access control, reentrancy attacks, and upgradeable contracts.
+You'll learn how to guard your assets, structure roles, and future-proof your code using security patterns and proxy architecture.